John Paintsil wins legal battle against ex-Black Stars teammate Derrick Boateng

 The court has thrown out Derrick Boateng’s legal suit against Derrick Boateng, saying that it has no merit.

-John Paintsil and Derrick Boateng Boateng were good friends.
+John Paintsil and Derek Boateng were good friends.
 They played together at Liberty Professionals, before they both featured for the Black Satellites in the FIFA U-20 World Cup and they finally landed in the Black Stars.